 The duration value displayed next to each entry reflects the duration of each instance in the selected entity, according to the sort parameter you selected.
 The sort parameter is displayed next to each entity.
 The default entity for the top entity in the tree is In DB2 time.

-See "About configuring your settings" on page 17.
+See About configuring your settings.